bradenpecora/bsp825-coe332/homework02/README.md

 docker run --rm -v $PWD:/data -u $(id -u):$(id -g) username/json-parser:1.0 read_animals.py /data/animals.json
 ```

 These scripts can also be executed using docker-compose.
 Navigate to [`docker-compose.yaml`](https://github.com/bradenpecora/bsp825-coe332/blob/main/homework02/docker-compose.yaml) and change the user ID in line 10 to your own.
 The format is userID:groupID.
-Your user ID and group ID can be found using `id -u` and `id - g`, respectively, on the command line.
+Your user ID and group ID can be found using `id -u` and `id -g`, respectively, on the command line.
 To run the scripts, use the following on the command line:
 ```bash
 docker-compose run gen-anim
 docker-compose run read-anim